 Then, Genesis 5 recounts the generations following Adam.
 Usually, genealogies aren’t all that interesting to us.
 These particular genealogies are somewhat novel because of the length of the lifespans recorded, but other than that we don’t think too much about them.
 If you pay close attention, though, you may be struck by three words that occur over and over: “and he died.”

-Generation after generation we read about different men—their names, how long they lived, their children—but their stories all end in the same abrupt way: “and he died” (Genesis 5.5, 8, 11, 14, 17, 20, 27).
-And all of this repetition has a real point: it hammers home the truth that, because of the sin in the Garden of Eden, death is now an inescapable part of the human experience.
+Generation after generation, we read about different men—their names, how long they lived, their children—but their stories all end in the same abrupt way: “and he died” (Genesis 5.5, 8, 11, 14, 17, 20, 27).
+All of this repetition has a real point: it hammers home the truth that, because of the sin in the Garden of Eden, death is now an inescapable part of the human experience.
 It was true for the men in Genesis 5, and it’s still true today, thousands of years later, despite all of our technological advances and our obsession with cheating and avoiding death.

 But in Genesis 5, there is a glimmer of good news as well.
 For one man, the story did not end with “and he died”:

 “When Enoch had lived 65 years, he fathered Methuselah.
-Enoch walked with God after he father Methuselah 300 years and had other sons and daughters.
+Enoch walked with God after he fathered Methuselah 300 years and had other sons and daughters.
 Thus all the days of Enoch were 365 years.
 Enoch walked with God, and he was not, for God took him.”